 Now that we know about a few things really important to these customers, we can infer that because they make existing customers happy, they’re also likely very important to prospective customers, including visitors in the market.
-And they can now look for ways to fold these insights into their operations and marketing strategies.
+And the business can now look for ways to fold these insights into their operations and marketing strategies.

 For example, if Sunriver Brewing is looking for a quick idea for a social media post that would get likes and shares, their delicious pretzel is a good candidate.
 In fact, judging from the reviews, photos of any of these appetizers would be great for high-performing social media fodder.

 Likewise, it’s clear that a part of what Dudley’s delivers to its customers is a quiet, cozy, and friendly space.
 And we can guess that this is exactly how locals and visitors talk about Dudley’s to one another in casual conversation.
 To this end, Dudley’s should incorporate (and has) language highlighting their quiet and comfy atmosphere in their listings across the internet, on the Visit Bend website, and in its marketing copy across the board to align the business with this customer need.

 But what if customer reviews are not so glowing?
 In some ways, negative reviews are more valuable to you than any positive review because, for one, this is likely feedback that you’re not getting from your customers in person.
 And second, while super positive reviews help affirm that you’re doing everything well, negative reviews present an opportunity to improve, even in small ways, which can positively impact your bottom line.

 Bellatazza Coffee, one of my favorite spots downtown, has rave customer reviews.
 And, when we take a closer look at these comments, we see some concerning remarks about quality and service.